awsdocs/amazon-cloudwatch-user-guide/doc_source/ContainerInsights-Prometheus-install-ECS.md

-# Install the CloudWatch Agent with Prometheus Metrics Collection on Amazon ECS clusters<a name="ContainerInsights-Prometheus-install-ECS"></a>
+# Install the CloudWatch agent with Prometheus metrics collection on Amazon ECS clusters<a name="ContainerInsights-Prometheus-install-ECS"></a>

 This section explains how to set up the CloudWatch agent with Prometheus monitoring in a cluster running Amazon ECS\.
 After you do this, the agent automatically scrapes and imports metrics for the following workloads running in that cluster\.
 + AWS App Mesh